Home

 Forces in a Single Wood Framed Wall

-So you know now that your house can be supported in a few different ways - with structural walls, posts and beams or light structural elements, such as wood or steel framing.
-At this point, it is important for you to consider the type of house you are planning and the style of construction most suited to that style.
+So you know now that your house can be supported in a few different ways—with structural walls, posts and beams or light structural elements such as wood or steel framing.
+At this point, it is important for you to consider the type of house you are planning and the type of construction most suited to that style.

-By far, the most common style of house construction in North America is wood framing.
+The most common house construction method in North America is wood framing.
 Many types of homes can be built in this way.
 If your home will be a timber frame, adobe or straw bale home, you will most likely support it with posts and beams.

 A home can also be made entirely of structural walls such as poured concrete, concrete block or concrete in Insulated Concrete Forms (ICFs).